sammeadley/responder-chain/README.md

 @IBAction func doSomething(sender: AnyObject)
 ```

-The more specific type used for the sender parameter, the better Interface Builder will be at filtering possible actions when assigning the target to the First Responder.
+The more specific type used for the sender parameter, the better Interface Builder will be at filtering possible actions.